 Happy hour with a view

 There is no better place to watch the sunset than from Massimo cocktail bar.
 If you have only one day in Korcula, you should definitely enjoy a sunset cocktail here.
 It’s pricey but worth it.
 Situated on top of medieval Zakerjan Tower (Berim Tower), you will have to climb a few stairs and then a steep ladder through a small hatch to reach the outside seating area.
-Once you at the top you will have the most incredible view with the
+Once you at the top you will have the most incredible view.

 Who wouldn’t want to climb a ladder in a tower to get a cocktail, right?
 The bar also has a section on the lower level that you need only climb a few stairs to get to.
 But the real fun…….and beauty is up top.
 Your drinks will be brought up from the lower level to the top of the tower via a pulley system and then transferred to a tray and served to the table – so no the waiters aren’t expected to make their way up the steep ladder with drinks in hand, just in case you were wondering.